acmerobotics/acmerobotics.github.io/_posts/2015-2-12-elk-grove-qualifier.md

 ![A picture with our alliance partners, team #8375 Vulcan Robotics.](/assets/elk_grove/vulcan.jpg)

 In addition to being part of the winning alliance, the team received the Judge's Award.
 We're really excited to move on to the NorCal championships!
-Go Acme!!
+Go ACME!!